Did Thanos' snap raise the market's soft spot for Trump?

 V. Individual Stock Profit and Loss Contribution

-Last week, in the Alpha Dolphin portfolio, overseas Chinese assets that were heavily impacted by the US's aggressive tariff increases and even potential delisting became the hardest hit area, with stock prices continuously adjusting.
-However, due to the US's uniform 10% tariff on other countries, risks have decreased, and US stock assets have generally recovered.
+Last week, in the Alpha Dolphin portfolio, overseas Chinese assets that were heavily impacted by the US's aggressive tariff increases and potential delisting became the hardest hit area, with stock prices continuing to decline.
+However, due to the US's uniform 10% tariff on other countries, the risks have decreased, and US stock assets have generally recovered.

 The specific stocks with significant price fluctuations are explained by Dolphin Research as follows: